 Websitewww.moers.de

-This article may be expanded with text translated from the corresponding article in German.
+You can help expand this article with text translated from the corresponding article in German.
 (March 2020) Click [show] for important translation instructions.
 Machine translation, like DeepL or Google Translate, is a useful starting point for translations, but translators must revise errors as necessary and confirm that the translation is accurate, rather than simply copy-pasting machine-translated text into the English Wikipedia.
-Consider adding a topic to this template: there are already 9,749 articles in the main category, and specifying|topic= will aid in categorization.
 Do not translate text that appears unreliable or low-quality.
 If possible, verify the text with references provided in the foreign-language article.
 You must provide copyright attribution in the edit summary accompanying your translation by providing an interlanguage link to the source of your translation.
 A model attribution edit summary is Content in this edit is translated from the existing German Wikipedia article at [[:de:Moers]]; see its history for attribution.
-You should also add the template ((Translated|de|Moers)) to the talk page.
+You may also add the template ((Translated|de|Moers)) to the talk page.
 For more guidance, see Wikipedia:Translation.

 History